Elilgo324/draft_zeroHex/README.md

 ### Command
 `python3 TrainAlphaHexZero.py`.

+## Evaluating against various players
+`Hex.py` contains several functions to play against different players (Self, Random, HexPlayerBryce), where you can specify the number of games and who's player 1, and whether to show the game turn by turn.

+### Command
+`python3 Hex.py`.

+## AlphaHex Agent
+`AlphaHex.py` contains the actual agent that utilizes the general AlphaZero algorithm.

-## Us
+## About Us
-Modified by Avshalom Tam, Ori Fogler and Shlomo Rabinovich as undergraduates' final project at BIU.
+Modified by Avshalom Tam, Ori Fogler and Shlomo Rabinovich as undergraduates' final project at Bar Ilan University.

+### Supervision and Original Paper
+TODO

 ## Read & Watch more
 https://www.biostat.wisc.edu/~craven/cs760/lectures/AlphaZero.pdf.